 He jumped up and down on the bed, almost knocking over my IV tubes.

 “Let me see your stomach, Mommy,” Jake said, and lifted my shirt.
 My ribs poked out under my skin and my belly inclined like the valley of a ski jump.
 “I love you, baby,” he said.

-This past February, Elke Vivienne was born.
+In February, Elke Vivienne was born.
 In the first hour of her life, she cried, and I mean screamed bloody murder.
-Nothing soothed her – not the breast, not warmth, not rocking, not the swaddle.
+Nothing soothed her: not the breast, not warmth, not rocking, not the swaddle.
 So we cried together.
 Let it out, baby girl, I thought.
 Let it out.
 She carried the residuals of my anger and ambivalence.
 How could she not?

 But she’s a beautiful, dreamy baby with almond-shaped blue eyes and the most complacent smile.
 I kiss her neck up and down.
 I suck on her toes.
 I inhale her.
 Jake adores her too; he kisses and hugs, and reads stories to her in her crib.
 I’m in adoration of my two healthy children and the family we have together.